 Instead of directing them to Professor Munro’s rooms, they directed them to the dissecting rooms of the now infamous Dr Robert Knox.

-Unsure of protocol or even how much to expect for this first consignment, perhaps Dr Knox got a bargain for apart for their last victim Mary Docherty, Donald’s corpse would receive the least amount of profit for the pair, £7 10s.
+Unsure of protocol or even how much to expect for this first consignment, perhaps Dr Knox got a bargain for apart from their last victim Mary Docherty, Donald’s corpse would receive the least amount of profit for the pair, £7 10s.

 Sick lodgers were becoming a bit of a trend at Hare’s house and in a desperate need to save their reputation, if indeed they ever had one, they needed to deal with Joseph.